marcoandre1/express-react-app/README.md

 </body>
 ```

-## On completion, app should say "hello world" in JS and HTML
+### On completion, app should say "hello world" in JS and HTML

-- Define another script in `package.json`:
+- Define another script in `package.json` to launch the application:

 ```json
 {